enableiot/iotkit-agent/README.md

     -h, --help     output usage information
     -V, --version  output the version number

+Commands like 'register' and 'observation' should be used only for testing purposes.

 ## Galileo with iotkit-agent pre-installed

-In case you get a Galileo board with the iotkit-agent pre-installed, skip the **Installation** step.
+In case you get a Galileo board with the iotkit-agent pre-installed, skip the [Installation](#installation) step.
 You will need to stop the iotkit-agent and then configure it.
 In order to do that, run the command:

     systemctl stop iotkit-agent

 Once the iotkit-agent is stopped, you can go to step **Configuring and Activating the Agent**.

-**Note**: to run the 'admin' commands, run:
+**Note**: to run the 'admin' commands, execute:

     iotkit-admin <command>

-This command shall be run from the directory where iotkit-agent is installed.
+This command can be run from any directory.

 After you configure the agent, you will need to start it with the following command:

     systemctl start iotkit-agent

+## General notes

+* The iotkit-agent default protocol is **REST**.
+To change it to MQTT, use command 'protocol'.
+* The device id is obtained from the MAC Address of the Galileo.
+Get it with the command 'device-id'.
+* The 'catalog' command shows the list of components associated with the account where the device is active.
+* In order to define the **host**, you don't need to specify the protocol (https/http).

 ## Certificates